Are you finding it nearly impossible to declutter beautiful things? I have a secret to tell you, that will help.

 Some adults never lose this need to possess things as a method of controlling their environment, protecting themselves from loss and expressing their identity.
 These things are beautiful to them but in overwhelming numbers they do not serve them.

-The person with a new life, holding on to clothes that no longer serve them.
+The person with a new life, holding on to clothes that no longer serve them and a wardrobe busting at the seams.

 Decluttering requires a breadth and depth of vision that our eyes cannot manage.
-You are choosing to declutter because you have a vision, a concept of your life with less things.
+You are choosing to declutter because you have a vision in your mind, a concept of your life with less things.
 Even if it is a very tenuous, flickering vision born of stress and overwhelm, it is a vision of freedom.

 That cupboard your mind saw holding only the things you need and love, efficiently organised and easy for you to use.
 That room, it saw with a new purpose, as an office, meditation retreat, creative space.
 It knows what you need.
 It prioritises your wellbeing over things.